jnsebgosselin/gwhat/README.md

 ====
 What is WHAT
 ============
 WHAT is a free, open source, and cross-platform interactive computer program which ultimate aim is to ease the interpretation and valorization of groundwater level time series measured in observation wells.
 A user guide is currently being prepared and should be available shortly.
+WHAT is currently under heavy development and is unfortunately not yet complete or free of bugs.
 If you have any questions or comments, please contact Jean-Sébastien Gosselin at jnsebgosselin@gmail.com.

 Presently, are available in WHAT v4.0.5:
 ----------------------------------------